Broccoli Salad with Honey Mustard Dressing

 How to make honey mustard dressing

 This is a simple to make dressing that provides a wonderful balance to this tarragon and carrot loaded broccoli salad recipe.
-And while this creamy honey mustard vinaigrette is delicious made with full flavor mayonnaise, feel free to use vegan mayo – or even Greek yogurt if you’re trying to keep it a bit healthier.
+And while this creamy honey mustard vinaigrette is delicious made with full flavor mayonnaise, feel free to use vegan mayo – or even Greek yogurt.

 - Just add all your ingredients to a small mixing bowl (and whisk) or salad dressing shaker (and shake, shake, shake).
 This is the salad dressing shaker I have (Amazon) – and I use it all the time for making homemade dressing.

-- Once your dressing is emulsified, you can tweak the salt level to fit your taste.
+- Once your dressing has emulsified, you can tweak the salt level to fit your taste.

 - Remember to let your salad sit after you’ve applied the dressing so that the broccoli has a chance to soften a bit and really absorb the flavor.